Our approach to recommendations

 Notifications

 Notifications help you stay in-the-know about the things you care about by sending you alerts.
-You can choose between notifications related to you and your Tweets and recommended notifications.
-From the Notifications timeline, you’ll be able to see which of your Tweets have been liked, the latest Retweets (of your Tweets), Tweets directed to you (replies and mentions), your new List followers, recommended notifications for you based on your activity on Twitter, as well as your new account followers.
+You can choose between notifications related to you and your posts and recommended notifications.
+From the Notifications timeline, you’ll be able to see which of your posts have been liked, the latest Reposts (of your posts), posts directed to you (replies and mentions), your new List followers, recommended notifications for you based on your activity on X, as well as your new account followers.
 In addition to these notifications, we also elevate content that we think you’ll be most interested in and contributes to the conversation in a meaningful way, such as content that is relevant, credible, and safe as described above.

 • Mute allows you to mute notifications for particular words and phrases you’d like to avoid seeing in your notifications.
 You can learn more about muting words and phrases here.
 You can also mute notifications for accounts you'd like to avoid seeing notifications from.
 This includes muting accounts you follow or don't know.
 For muted accounts you follow, replies and mentions by the muted account will still appear in your notifications timeline.
 You can learn more about muting accounts here.